 Intermediary Entities

-Key role: Management, strategic planning, communication, alignment, and feedback intermediary.
-Your initiative may already have developed mechanisms for managing, planning, and communicating across a relatively small number of existing community schools.
+Key role: Management, strategic planning, communication, alignment, and feedback number of existing community schools.
 Does this arrangement provide the capacity needed to develop a substantially scaled-up system?
 The choice of a skilled intermediary depends on the following: